 The greatest collection of tours around the world — food tours, day trips, transfers between cities, anything.
 Whatever you’re looking for, they’ve got it.

 I don’t use Couchsurfing for its original purpose, cheap accommodation — instead, I use Couchsurfing to find local meetups and events in different cities.

 Meetup.com for meetups

 Meetup.com has meetups for everything you could possibly be interested in.

-I recommend World Nomads for most travelers.
-Their coverage is great and can be easily extended as many times as you’d like, reporting claims is simple, and the site is easy to navigate.
+World Nomads travel insurance is great and can be extended as many times as you’d like, reporting claims is simple, and the site is easy to navigate.
 As with all insurance, be sure to read the fine print and make sure it’s right for you.